 Two-time Juno Award nominee Jeremy Fisher will be performing new material and favourites from recent recordings like Mint Julueps.

-Harmer and Whitehorse will perform on Friday, June 20 and Lund, Fisher and Elliot BROOD will take the stage on Saturday, June 21 with tickets being sold separately for each day or combined for concert-goers wishing to attend both days.
+Harmer and Whitehorse will perform on Friday, June 20 at 6:30pm and Lund, Fisher and Elliot BROOD will take the stage on Saturday, June 21 at 3:00pm with tickets being sold separately for each day or combined for concert-goers wishing to attend both days.

 - $30 per adult Friday only

 - 500 tickets available for children (2 to 12 years old) each day at a cost of $12.50 for each concert

 - Children under 2 years old are admitted Free without a ticket

 - Tickets can be purchased online by clicking on the "Buy Tickets Now" button, by phone 403-762-6301 or 1-800-413-8368 or at The Banff Centre Box Office

 - Tickets can be purchased online for Friday's show up until 4:30pm Friday and for Saturday's show up until 1:00pm Saturday.
 Tickets can be purchased after 4:30pm on Friday and after 1:00pm on Saturday at either the On-site ticket booth located on Mountain Avenue or the Banff Centre Cabin located in the Bison Courtyard at 211 Bear Street.